mre/endler.dev/content/2020/review/index.md

 +++
 title="What Happened To Programming In The 2010s?" date=2020-07-02
+date=2021-10-11
 draft=false
 [taxonomies]
 tags=["culture", "dev"]
 [extra]
 excerpt="How has programming changed in the 2010s?
-You'd roughly need a decade to talk about all of it, but let me pick out some highlights." credits = [
+You'd roughly need a decade to talk about all of it, but let me pick out some of the highlights." credits = [
   {name = "Simon Brüggen", url="https://github.com/m3t0r" },
   {name = "Jorge-Luis Betancourt", url = "https://jorgelbg.me/"},